pugson/parcel-static-template/README.md

 | Deploy to Netlify & fork to a new repo 👉️ | [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/pugson/parcel-static-template) |
 | ------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

+## Running it locally
+1. Install required packages with `yarn install`
+2. Start your local development server with `yarn start`

+## Deploying
+Run `yarn build` to create an optimized production build in `/dist` which can be deployed as a website.